 How to Choose a Hospice

-When selecting a hospice program, it is important to ask the following questions to assure you are receiving the best possible care and assistance available.
+The National Hospice and Palliative Care Organization (NHPCO) has identified questions that are important to ask when selecting a hospice program to assure you are receiving the best possible care and assistance available.
 If you wish to use the services of Hospice of Northwest Ohio, please be sure to insist on us, by name.

 How long have you been providing hospice care?